Semi-universality of CFT$_d$ entropy at large spin: Semi-universality at large angular momentum on

 \subsection{Semi-universal form of the partition function in the limit $\nu_i \to 0$ at fixed $\beta$}

-In the previous subsection we have shown that each of the ${\mathcal L}_n$ -- and so, presumably, ${\cal L}$ itself --is proportional to $\gamma^4(\theta)$.
+In the previous subsection we have shown that each of the ${\mathcal L}_n$ -- and so, we argue, ${\cal L}$ itself -- is proportional to $\gamma^4(\theta)$.
 The proportionality constant is a function of temperature; let us denote this constant by $2 h(\beta)/( \pi^2)$ so that The thermal partition function, $\ln Z$, is now easily computed;

 The integral above is easy to evaluate directly, but was also evaluated in \cite{Bhattacharyya_2008}, see footnote 11 of that paper.
-Here $h(\beta)$ is a theory dependent (so non-universal) function that receives contributions from all orders in the derivative expansion of the thermal effective action (see \eqref{lnu}).
+Here $h(\beta)$ is a theory-dependent (so non-universal) function that receives contributions from all orders in the derivative expansion of the thermal effective action (see \eqref{lnu}).
 The reduced chemical potentials $\nu_i$ are defined in \eqref{redchempot}.
 We have thus `derived' the semi-universal form of the partition function \eqref{sn}.

-Recall that while \eqref{thermpartfn} holds at small $\nu_i$ but every value of the temperature $T$, the simpler `universal' formula \eqref{uniform} holds at large $T$ (so small $\beta$) but all values of $\omega_i$.
-When $\beta$ and $\nu_i$ are both small, \eqref{thermpartfn} and \eqref{uniform} both hold, and, by matching we conclude that
+Eqn \eqref{thermpartfn} holds at small $\nu_i$ and at every value of the temperature $T$.
+On the other hand, the simpler `universal' formula \eqref{uniform} holds at large $T$ (small $\beta$) and all values of $\omega_i$.
+When $\beta$ and $\nu_i$ are both small, both \eqref{thermpartfn} and \eqref{uniform} are valid, so by matching we conclude that

 where $c'$ is the dimensionless number that appears in \eqref{uniform} (this point was already briefly mentioned under \eqref{sn}).